spencer-mcguire/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    ⁃	With adaptive there is no one layout, but multiple layouts for different screen sizes.
+Responsive uses a fully fluid design to look good regardless of screen size.

 2. Describe what it means to be mobile first vs desktop first.

+    ⁃	With mobile first you use min-width to set view sizes and is designed from a small resolution first.
+Desktop is the opposite and uses max-width to make changes.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    ⁃	It allows all text to start at 10pt instead of 16pt for ease of deciding what font size things need to be.
+So in short 62.5% of 16pt is 10pt.

 4. How would you describe preprocessing to someone new to CSS?

+    ⁃	Preprocessing allows us to take vanilla css and add further functions within that to make it faster and easier to write the code for something.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    ⁃	My favorite concept thus far has to be variables.
+While mixins are great, it’s nice to be able to change a whole slew of things in just a few keystrokes after the fact.
+I’ve had a few problems with mixins not wanting to take my variables but that was operator error.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.